Americans with Disabilities Act Compliance

 Generally speaking, the law requires that reasonable accommodations be made.
 For a farmers market, an accommodation is a modification that would enable all customers to access the market’s service regardless of ability.
-A reasonable accommodation or modification is dependent on the market’s operating budget and staffing.
-The market’s overall ability to provide resources such as time and labor to make the modification determine its reasonableness.
+Whether an accommodation or modification is reasonable depends on the market’s overall ability to provide resources such as time and labor to make the modification.

 For example, if a market is renting portable bathrooms, it’s very reasonable to simply order a wheelchair-accessible unit.
 If the market offers free water or a handwashing station, for example, it might be easy to lower the height of the unit so it’s accessible.